Yuriusukaesaru/HERENCIA-MULTIPLE/README.md

 Installation:
 ============

-On Windows, do
+On Windows, do:

     make win

-On Linux do
+On Linux do:

 	make nix

 Run:
 ====

     ./heritage.exe on Windows or ./heritage on Linux